Adding hand-drawn font for Chinese, Japanese and Korean

 Concurrent glyph subsetting during SVG export

 Treating the CJK font as a first-class citizen means it should work similarly to other fonts during export.
-Recently we’ve started embedding the font faces into the exported SVGs so that they could be loaded in CORS-restricted environments like Mail, PowerPoint, Github, Notion, etc.
+Recently we’ve started embedding the font faces into the exported SVGs so that they could be loaded in CORS-restricted environments like Mail, PowerPoint, GitHub, Notion, etc.

-Reducing each font face size up to 95%!
+This helped us reduce each font face size up to 95%!

 Since recently we've started inlining fonts in SVGs for better embedding support.
 The downside was larger file sizes.